wolfgangj/okami/README.md

 1. We need to get close down to the level of the machine to be in control of it.

-2. We need to be in control of the machine to make it collaborate with us efficiently.
+2. We need to be in control of the machine to make it collaborate with us effectively.

-3. We need to make the machine collaborate with us efficiently to create high-quality software.
+3. We need to make the machine collaborate with us effectively to create high-quality software.

 ## About `okami`

-`okami` is a metamodern programming language / a non-standard dialect of Forth.
+`okami` is a metamodern software development system based on a non-standard dialect of Forth.

 The current version is written in ARM (AArch32) assembly language and runs on GNU/Linux.